Unusual Things to Do in the Algarve, Portugal, 2025

 Play miniature replicas of iconic golf holes

 Famous as a top golf destination with superb golf courses, just for fun you can play miniature versions of iconic golf holes from around the world at Quinta do Lago’s mini golf course.
 There are replicas, in a mini scale, of holes from Augusta, Belfry and Sawgrass.
-Bragging rights are included too!
+Bragging rights are included!

 Foot Golf